wu87988622/ohara/docs/src/index.rst

 Documentation
 =============

-OharaStream is open to users, developers and man living in earth.
+Ohara is open to users, developers and man living in earth.
 Hence, we prepare a bunch of docs to help you to understand ohara comprehensively but quickly.